Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

 # Funding sources

-The Funding Sources resource represents payment accounts that can be used to send and/or receive funds transfers.
+The Funding Sources resource represents payment accounts that can be used to send and/or receive funds.
 Funding sources are relational to either a [Dwolla Master Account](#create-a-funding-source-for-an-account) or [Customer](#create-a-funding-source-for-a-customer) and can be used to reference details on a payment account.

 ### Funding source types